Huber-group-EMBL/CSAMA_website/content/registration.md

 ### Before paying:

 **Please note:** you can register only if you belong to an Organisation (university, company, institution) and not as a private person.
 Invoices are issued to organisations only and the full business address must be provided.
+Invoices for any kind of payment will be sent to participants within 3-5 days.

 If you are unsure about which participant category you belong to, if you need to pay by money transfer, if you have special requirements for you invoice, or for any other reason, please contact us at info[at]bioconductor.eu.
 We will guide you through registration.